Lusail: Geography

 Two nearby settlements to the south of the original town of Lusail, Al Kharayej and Jabal Thuaileb (Fox Hills), have been incorporated into Lusail as standalone districts.
 At the time the project was launched, these places were not inhabited.
-The only standing structures in the area prior to development were an Ooredoo station, a cement factory and three farms, one of which was still in use.
-Youth would commonly use the area for recreational off-roading and on occasion waste was dumped in its sabkhas (salt flats).
-Located to the north of the city are a number of abandoned fishing villages.
+The only standing structures in the area were an Ooredoo station, a cement factory, and three farms, one of which was still in use.
+Youth would commonly use the area for recreational off-roading and on occasion, waste was dumped in its sabkhas (salt flats).
+Located to the north of the city are several abandoned fishing villages.

 Groundwater quality in the area is poor.
 On the city's border with the Persian Gulf, the groundwater elevation is 1 meter above sea level and flows east-to-west.
 Salinity levels are highest on the eastern side, at 40 ppt, compared to a low of 18 ppt in the western section; these levels are too high for consumption or use in agriculture.
 Because of the groundwater's high salinity, only salt- and drought-tolerant plants grow in this area.
 A geographic survey found 25 species of plants within city limits; all of which are found abundantly elsewhere on the peninsula.

-With the exception of dogs and camels kept on a local farm, no mammals were recorded in the area during the initial environmental impact assessment.
+Except for dogs and camels kept on a local farm, no mammals were recorded in the area during the initial environmental impact assessment.
 However, several species of snakes and lizards were found, including the spiny-tailed lizard which is common to Qatar.
 Nine species of birds were found to occur in the area, particularly in its mudflats.
 Grass coverage in its mudflat area is less than 30%, with most grass being found in soils with the highest sand content.